Shenmue II

 Versions

 The Xbox version brings a number of technical changes to the game, such as the inclusion of quincunx anti-aliasing to create a cleaner image (however, the Dreamcast's VGA output leads to a shaper image than the Xbox).
-Texture mip-mapping is also employed with trilinear texture filtering, something absent in the Dreamcast release and indeed all of Sega AM2's previous 3D games.
+Texture mip-mapping is also employed with trilinear texture filtering, something absent in the Dreamcast release and all of Sega AM2's previous 3D games.
 Some textures were also replaced with higher quality versions, most notably Ryu's jacket, and some models are rendered with more polygons, again including Ryo.

 Water texturing has been completely re-worked for the Xbox port to create a a more lifelike appearance, however the addition of bloom lighting is more controversial, often giving characters a "glow" in some daylight scenes.
 At night, however, the effect allows for more realistic neon signs and other lighting effects.
 Extra motion blur was also added to fight scenes.